 Anyone in a vehicle who isn't the pilot is a passenger.
-A vehicle may provide passengers with one or more moves.
+A vehicle may provide one or more moves to its passengers.
 Passengers can use vehicle-mounted weapons.
 The pilot usually cannot, nor can she use passenger moves unless otherwise indicated.

-Vehicle Stats
+Vehicle stats

-Vehicles possess a small number of special stats, some of which they share with followes:
+Vehicles possess a small number of special stats, some of which they share with followers: